 Bank transfer (ACH): None, bank fees may apply

 No matter what exchange you choose, it's important to verify that it's available in Iowa.
 Some states have strict requirements, while others simply require a money transmitter license.
-FTX US is not available in Iowa, so watch out for that.
 Once you've settled on an exchange, you're required to complete "know your consumer" (KYC) requirements, which involves your name and proof of identification.
-You may also need to prove your address by uploading something like a utility bill, a credit card statement or a government benefits statement.
+You may also need to prove your address by uploading something like a lease, a mortgage statement or a pre-printed paystub from your employer.

 General steps to signing up with an exchange include: